-The SENCO, with the Head Teacher, plays a key role in determining the strategic development of the SEND policy and provision in the school in order to raise the achievement of children with SEND.
-The SENCO takes day-to-day responsibility for the operation of the SEND policy and co-ordinates the provision for individual children, working closely with staff, parents/carers and other agencies.
-The

-SENCO provides relevant professional guidance to colleagues with the aim of securing high-quality teaching for children with SEND and ensuring inclusion.

-Through analysis and assessment of children's needs and by monitoring the quality of teaching and standards of pupils' achievements and setting targets, the SENCO develops effective ways of overcoming barriers to learning, making and supporting adaptions, when necessary and sustaining effective teaching.
-The SENCO collaborates with Curriculum Co-ordinators and Team Leaders so that the learning for all children is given equal priority.
+The SENDCO plays a key role in determining the strategic development of the SEND policy and provision in the school in order to raise the achievement of children with SEND and teaching staff know that they are responsible for the planning and teaching of pupils with SEND, even if they have 1-1 support.
+The SENDCO takes day-to-day responsibility for the operation of the SEND policy and co-ordinates the provision for individual children, working closely with staff, parents/carers and other agencies.
+The SENDCO provides relevant professional guidance to colleagues with the aim of securing high-quality teaching for children with SEND and ensuring inclusion.
+Through analysis and assessment of children's needs and by monitoring the quality of teaching and standards of pupils' achievements and setting targets, the SENDCO develops effective ways of overcoming barriers to learning, making and supporting adaptions, when necessary and sustaining effective teaching.
+The SENDCO collaborates with Curriculum co-ordinators so that the learning for all children is given equal priority

-At St. Matthew's Catholic Primary School the principle responsibilities for the SENCO include:
+At St. Matthew's Catholic Primary School, the principle responsibilities for the SENDCO include:

-- Overseeing the day-to-day operation of the SEN policy - Co-ordinating provision - Liaising with and advising staff - Managing specific learning support assistants - Overseeing the records of all children with Special Educational Needs and Disabilities - The administration of reviews, Pupil Profiles and SEND Register - Liaising with parents of children with SEND - Contributing to the in-service training of staff - Liaising with external agencies, including the LA/other Advisory Body support and Educational Psychology Services, Health and Social Services and voluntary bodies.
+- Overseeing the day-to-day operation of the SEN policy - Co-ordinating provision - Liaising with and advising staff - Managing specific learning support assistants - Overseeing the records of all children with Special Educational Needs and Disabilities - The administration of reviews, Pupil Profiles and SEND Register - Liaising with parents of children with SEND - · Contributing to the in-service training of staff

+• Liaising with external agencies, including the LA/other Advisory Body support and Educational Psychology Services, Health and Social Services and voluntary bodies.

-At St. Matthew's Catholic Primary School we acknowledge the importance of this role and the time required for managing special educational needs.
-The SENCO works full time, combining teaching, interventions, administration, monitoring and liaising with outside agencies, staff and parents.
+At St. Matthew's Catholic Primary School, we acknowledge the importance of this role and the time required for managing special educational needs.
+The SENDCO works full time, combining teaching, interventions, administration, monitoring and liaising with outside agencies, staff and parents.